robertmoore3/ad-accounts/README.md

 <p>
 <img src="https://github.com/user-attachments/assets/9737a13b-6c5c-4043-8588-3dc1547bd344"/>
 </p>
 To observe the logs, type 'eventvwr.msc' into start → search bar.
 Expand the Windows Logs and click Security.
-From here you can observe all the security events that took place in the domain, such as all the bad password attempts, the successful login attempts, and the disabling/enabling.
+From here you can observe all the security events that took place in the domain, such as all the bad password attempts or the successful login attempts.
 <ol>
   <li>Observe the Logs on DC-1</li>
   <li>Observe the Logs on Client-1 (run as an Admin)</li>